rt-net/crane_x7_ros/README.md

 ## Setup Serial Connection

 The `crane_x7_control` node communicates with CRANE-X7 via serial port over USB.
-Logged user should have read and write access `/dev/ttyUSB0`.
+Logged-in user should have read and write access to `/dev/ttyUSB0`.

 Change permissions on `/dev/ttyUSB0` with command: